 SUTA filing deadlines and tax deposits

-As noted above, your company may not be eligible for the FUTA tax credit if it does not file and pay its SUTA taxes on time.
-It’s, therefore, important to know your state’s filing schedule.
+As noted above, your company may not be eligible for the FUTA tax credit if you don’t file and pay its SUTA taxes on time.
+Therefore, it’s important to know your state’s filing schedule.

 Take payroll off your to-do list

-Unemployment taxes — both SUTA and FUTA — are an important component of payroll and something that many businesses struggle with.
+Unemployment taxes — both SUTA and FUTA — are an important component of payroll, and completing the work can be a struggle.
 While payroll is notoriously complicated, with a good system in place, you can much more easily navigate the various tax deadlines and fluctuating payments.
 Luckily, there are many software programs available, such as QuickBooks Online with Payroll, that offer a full suite of payroll tools for businesses of any size.

 With software to simplify your SUTA and FUTA calculations, you can get back to doing what you do best — running and growing your small business.